outref/puzzle-game/README.md

 ## 🎯 Features
 - `/`   [Home] : display all uploaded pictures (puzzles) with links to play with them or download the Zip file with all puzzle-pieces in .jpg format.
 - `/upload`  [Upload] : upload your JPG image and select how it will be sliced into puzzle tiles.
+- `/game` [Game] : swap and rotate tiles on the table, check the solution correctness and display reference image
 - `/solver`  [Puzzle Solver] : upload your puzzle-pieces (rectangular JPG images that are part of one sliced image).
 Puzzle tiles can be of any size, aspekt-ratio and not necessarily all equal (the only conditins are - JPG format, uprigth position, 5MB combined size).
 Algorithm works very well with quantities of up to 100 tiles, but can partially fail with bigger amounts.

 ## 📖 Structure